nbk5876/FinGPT/README.md

 This will install all necessary Python packages, including openai, which is required for interfacing with GPT-4.

 ## Usage
-To use FinGPT, run the main script from the command line:
+To use FinGPT, run the main script from a command line prompt:

 python fin_gpt_main.py

 Upon launch, the application will prompt you to enter an equity symbol (e.g., AAPL for Apple Inc.).
 After submission, FinGPT processes your request and outputs a detailed financial analysis report, including:

 Current stock price and volume
-Historical performance charts
 Latest news and analyst recommendations
 Predictive trends and investment advice